Emergency Medicine CAQ

 Physician assistants who have satisfied all other requirements for the Emergency Medicine CAQ will be eligible to register for the Emergency Medicine Specialty Exam.
 The examination consists of 120 multiple-choice questions related to emergency medicine and targeted for PAs who have experience in the practice of that specialty.
 It will be based on the Content Blueprint, developed using data gathered during the 2009-2010 PA Practice Analysis conducted by NCCPA.

-The Emergency Medicine CAQ exam will be offered nationwide on Sept.
-15, 2014.
-Schedule your CAQ exam early to improve the likelihood of a convenient testing location.
+The Emergency Medicine CAQ exam will be offered nationwide on Aug.
+24, 2015.
+Application registration will open in Jan.
+2015 and we encourage PAs to apply and schedule early to improve the likelihood of a convenient testing location.

 The exam will be administered at Pearson VUE testing centers.